plone/training/volto/codewalkthrough.rst

 Theme
 =====

-The ``theme`` folder contains the Pastanaga them which is used for the styling.
+The ``theme`` folder contains the Pastanaga theme which is used for the styling.
 The ``theme.config`` can be used to set the theme settings.